city_hall

 • Phone Immigration Consultations with Volunteer Lawyers Free 15-minute phone immigration consultations for Boston residents to speak with volunteer lawyers.
 The City is not responsible for any advice received and cannot guarantee the sufficiency, accuracy, or confidentiality of any information shared during consultation.

-• Monthly Community Office HoursMonthly Community Office Hours are available to connect to MOIA and other City services at the east Boston and Codman Square branches of Boston Public Library.
+• Monthly Community Office HoursMonthly Community Office Hours are available to connect to MOIA and other City services at branches of the Boston Public Library.
 For additional support, residents can contact MOIA's constituent services by emailing immigrantadvancement@boston.gov.

 • Pathway for Immigrant Workers (PIW) - The Mayor’s Office for Immigrant Advancement (MOIA) and Pathway for Immigrant Workers (PIW) hold information sessions on green card sponsorship for low-wage immigrant workers.